Meet the Eggsperts

 Founded as a company in 2013, In Ovo was created with one goal in mind: preventing the killing of day-old chicks.
 In order to achieve this goal, we have become experts and innovation leaders in the poultry sector.
 This experience has expanded our vision to encompass the development of a range of technologies that improve animal welfare without impacting production efficiency.

 The In Ovo team loves poultry and loves biotech.
-Our people have backgrounds in biology, biomedical sciences, microbiology and biotechnology.
+Our people have backgrounds in biology, biomedical sciences, engineering, metabolomics, animal sciences and biotechnology.
 We consider sustainability, efficiency and animal welfare increasingly important focus points in our society, which are very much applicable to the poultry industry.
-Our multidisciplinary team has a wide range of competences and will soon be expanded with engineering, metabolomics and biochemical screening expertise.
-If you believe you have the right skills and experience to further strengthen our team?
+Our multidisciplinary team has a wide range of competences and wants to use these to develop products that make a positive impact.
+Do you believe you have the right skills and experience to further strengthen our team?
 Don't hesitate to contact us with an open application!

 Leonard van Bommel

 We are always on the look out for enthusiastic people who could help us reach our goals.
 Our team is solution driven, but has a solid scientific background and we are not afraid of some good ol’ research.
 Currently we have a few vacancies.
 Please check out our recruitment page!

 The In Ovo story began in 2011, when co-founders Wouter Bruins and Wil Stutterheim met at Leiden University.
 Having enrolled on the science based business MSc course, they were tasked with leveraging the university's scientific and technical expertise to develop a project with a strong business case.
 At this point, the project had no name, and the founders had no knowledge on the poultry industry.
 Discussions with key stakeholders in egg production identified the killing of male day-old chicks as a problem lacking a solution.